Exploratory Programming - NU Horizons – Meet the Majors

 Please click here to learn more about these opportunities to serve.

-The Living/Learning Community (LLC), located in White Hall, serves as an integrated social and academic support program for undeclared first-year students.
+The living learning community in on-campus housing for undeclared students, NU Journeys, serves as an integrated social and academic support program as students begin their exploration process.
 Each year about 50 students choose to live in this LLC.
-Students have the option of taking some of their courses in a classroom in the residence hall.
-In addition, a variety of community building, social, and academic programs are offered throughout the year to help students adjust to college life, connect to one another, succeed academically, and choose a major.
-Students enjoy being a part of the “Undeclared” community, supporting each other towards the right decision.
+A team of enthusiastic residential life staff work with our advising staff to develop and implement a variety of community building, social, and academic programs offered throughout the year to help students adjust to college life, connect to one another, succeed academically, and choose a major.
+Students enjoy being a part of the NU Journeys community, supporting each other towards their destination majors.